Evidence of RIT’s rapid ascent

 - Our cyber defense team took home third place at the 2015 National Collegiate Cyber Defense Competition.
 This is the third consecutive year that RIT has been among the top contenders, placing second in 2014 and winning the national title in 2013.

-On top of these achievements, preliminary estimates show we will welcome our largest incoming freshman class this fall.
+On top of these achievements, preliminary estimates show we will welcome our largest incoming freshman class later this month.
 The class will also be the strongest academically and most diverse in university history as we reach an all-time record enrollment of about 18,500 students.